Association Strategy Circles

 Strategy Circles provide protected time, practical tools, valuable concepts and personal coaching to help participants identify the steps necessary to creating a vibrant, healthy and relevant association—one that members want to belong to, not one they have to be begged to join.
 It’s a powerful shift—both for associations and the senior-level executives who run them.

-About the Speaker Mary Byers, CAE is co-author of Race for Relevance: Five Radical Changes for Associations and Road to Relevance: 5 Strategies for Competitive Associations.
+Mary Byers, CAE is co-author of Race for Relevance: Five Radical Changes for Associations and Road to Relevance: 5 Strategies for Competitive Associations.
 She’s the former director of communications and member services for the Illinois State Dental Society and served in that capacity for nine years prior to starting her consulting business in 1998.
 Since then she has worked with hundreds of associations on leadership development, planning and strategy.
 Mary specializes in working with volunteer association leaders and chief staff executives to help define their roles and clarify their vision through leadership conference programming, facilitating strategic planning retreats and coaching.
 Mary is a certified association executive and a member of the National Speakers Association.
 She is also the author of seven books.

 February 24—Obstacle Busting